 Restrictive covenants, placing restrictions on how property can be used, can also impact upon a commercial to residential property conversion.
 It may be the case that a property can only be used for commercial purposes because the existence of other covenants may make residential conversion impractical.

 Contact our Commercial Conveyancing Lawyers in Sheffield

 To ensure the viability of your commercial to residential property conversion it is essential to get legal advice at the outset of any development to ensure the viability of your project.
 With years of commercial conveyancing experience, the solicitors at Wilford Smith will carry out investigations on your behalf, including local authority searches, drainage and water searches.
 Environmental searches will be used to identify any environmental contamination where the property, or the land on which it is built, has previously been used for commercial purposes.
 Our team will carry out an inspection of the property's title deeds to reveal whether any restrictive covenants exist, and can advise you appropriately on these if necessary.

-Our commercial conveyancing departments are based in Sheffield and London and advise clients throughout England and Wales.
+Our commercial conveyancing department are based in Sheffield and advise clients throughout England and Wales.
 Contact us today on 01709 828 044 to find out how we can help.